 Best Prague Hotels with Indoor Pools for Families (2026)

 Prague is walkable, cheap by European capital standards, and brutal on small legs.
 After three hours of cobblestones between the Castle and Old Town Square, kids need to move horizontally, not vertically.
+And if parents need to recharge too, our Prague spa hotels guide covers saunas, jacuzzis, and wellness centres.
 That's why the indoor pool matters here more than in, say, Barcelona — the weather is unpredictable March through October, and you'll want a warm splash at the end of every day.
 We picked 5 hotels with real indoor pools you can use with kids, from a 126 EUR/night Novotel to the 708 EUR/night Four Seasons.
 All are within a 15-minute walk of the Old Town Square, all have heated pools open at least until 9pm, and all welcome children without awkward age limits.
 If you're also considering a spa stay, see our spa hotels in Vienna — the Central European pool culture is similar.

 Prague is laid out for walking: Old Town, Lesser Town, and Castle District are all within 2km of each other.
 Trams 22 and 23 run up to the Castle if you don't want the climb with a stroller (22 CZK per adult, kids under 15 free).
 Petrin Hill has a mini Eiffel Tower and a mirror maze that kids love.
 For food, skip Old Town Square (tourist traps) and walk to Letna or Vinohrady for proper Czech food at half the price.
 Strollers work on most streets except the castle approach cobblestones, which are brutal — bring a baby carrier for the hill.
 The Vltava river paths along Kampa Island are flat and great for tired family afternoons.
+If your kids need more than just a pool, we also cover Prague hotels with kids clubs and play areas.
 Looking for a similar Central European family destination?
 Our Vienna indoor pool hotels guide covers a closely matching city.
+If you're combining with another canal-belt city, Amsterdam pool hotels pair naturally: indoor, heated, family-friendly.
+If you are combining Central Europe, Budapest is 7 hours by train and offers thermal indoor-pool hotels at even lower prices than Prague.

 🏊Why Prague hotels with indoor pools matter for families